South Africa Entrance Requirements: What You Need to Know

 South Africa Passport Requirements

 One of the most important of the South Africa entrance requirements that you will need to consider when planning your trip is the country’s passport requirements.
-In order to be allowed into South Africa, not only will your passport need to be valid, but it will need to be valid for at least 30-days after your date of arrival.
-So, if your passport is set to expire within 30-days of your arrival date, you will need to renew your passport before you travel to South Africa.
+To be allowed into South Africa, not only will your passport need to be valid, but it will need to be valid for at least 30 days after your date of arrival.
+So, if your passport is set to expire within 30 days of your arrival date, you will need to renew your passport before you travel to South Africa.

 At least 30-days beyond arrival date.
 2 consecutive empty visa pages per entry.